Looki-fr/insta_bot/README.md

 # insta_bot
+run the .py file, not the .exe file (its a driver for chrome)

+you need to have chrome browser installed on your computer

 You'll have to enter your username (not email !!)

 the unfollow method (choice '2') will not work if you have like 900+ followers

-you need to have chrome browser installed on your computer

 you also have to install python 3 and selenium (its a module for python)